-On June 19, then-President-elect Mary Dana Hinton shared this message with the Hollins community.
-In it, she noted that all institutions of higher learning have an obligation to do important work facilitating and supporting diversity, equity, and inclusion.
+On June 19, 2020, then-President-elect Mary Dana Hinton shared this message with the Hollins community.
+In it, she noted that all institutions of higher learning have a duty to do important work facilitating and supporting diversity, equity, and inclusion.
 She then addressed Hollins’ obligation directly:

 At Hollins our call must not only be in reaction to recent events, but also to reconcile our institutional past with enslavement; to ensure all of our students – including the voices and concerns of students of color – are heard, seen, and valued, and feel safe on campus today; to create an environment of inclusive excellence that supports rigorous teaching and learning in the liberal arts tradition; and to develop a plan that guides our efforts to be an inclusive community.
 We must be accountable for equity regardless of what is happening in the world around us.

-This page will be updated regularly with additional announcements and to track progress made in the coming months.
+This page will be continue to be updated regularly with additional announcements and to track progress made.